Frequent General Questions Regarding Dental Procedure Codes

 2. Who requests CDT Code additions, revisions or other changes?

-You do – Dentists, as primary providers of dental care, are an important source of requests for additions and revisions.
+You do — Dentists, as primary providers of dental care, are an important source of requests for additions and revisions.
 Requests also come from the ADA’s Council on Dental Benefit Programs, dental specialty organizations, third-party payers, and others in the dental community.
-The maintenance process is open to anyone who is interested, which is why “how-to” and “when” information is posted online at the CDT Code page.
+The maintenance process is open to anyone who is interested in requesting a CDT Code change.

 3. How do I know which CDT Code is appropriate to document the service I delivered?